 In addition to soliciting client feedback via comment card after a service is delivered, the Commercial Service and TAC Center staff would like to add a tagline with a link to a Comment Card at the bottom of client service employees’ e-mail messages to enable clients to submit feedback at anytime.
 Often, a client may work with Commercial Service or TAC Center staff for several months before a service or case is completed and a comment card is sent.
 ITA wishes to provide clients with an opportunity to give feedback at any point during the course of a service or case without having to wait several months until the service or case has been completed.

 The tagline would encourage recipients of the e-mail to click the Comment Card link and provide feedback on service quality.
 Samples of taglines could be similar to “Please tell me about the quality of service that I have provided to you” or “Please let me know how well I have served you.”
 A link to a Comment Card would immediately follow the tagline.
 This comment card would ask a client to rate the likelihood to recommend the service provided by a particular staff member.
 The client would also be able to select from a drop-down box, the name of the appropriate person who provided assistance.
-The names in the drop-down lists would be tailored to a specific office or region.
+The ITA staff names in the drop-down lists would be tailored to a specific office or region.
 This information will be used for quality assurance purposes.
 Survey responses will be used to assess client satisfaction, identify client issues, record client results and recognize exemplary service providers.

-Export.gov website feedback
+Website Feedback (Export.gov)

 Currently approved, modifications requested